-In England, the Secretary of State for Culture Media and Sport is responsible for the identification of suitable buildings for statutory listing.
-Recommendations are made by Historic England (known until recently as English Heritage) to the Secretary of State according to an agreed process with established listing criteria.
+In England, the Secretary of State for Digital, Culture, Media and Sport is responsible for the identification of suitable buildings for statutory listing.
+Recommendations are made by Historic England (formerly known as English Heritage) to the Secretary of State according to an agreed process with established listing criteria.
 Historic England is responsible for the administration and maintenance of the list but the final say on listing decisions lies with the Secretary of State.

 Statutorily listed buildings are known as “designated heritage assets” within the National Planning Policy Framework and hold equal status with conservation areas for planning purposes.

 How do I use it?